About the benefits system

 There’s also an important group of benefits for people who are ill or disabled and their carers.
 These benefits aren’t based on how little other money you have or your National Insurance contributions.

 - Disability Living Allowance.
 This benefit is for people who have a physical or mental disability and need help to care for themselves or with getting around, or someone to supervise them to remain safe.
-You can only make a new claim for this benefit if you live in Northern Ireland or are under 16 years old.
+You can only make a new claim for this benefit if you are under 16 years old

 - Carer’s Allowance.
 This is a benefit for people who regularly spend at least 35 hours a week caring for someone with substantial caring needs.